Mother Knows Best

 By Judith A. Lothian, RN, PHD, LCCE, FACCE

 Your body has sheltered and nurtured your baby throughout your pregnancy quite naturally.
 Birth happens this way, too.
-If you let it, your intuition will guide you.
-The challenge is to develop confidence in yourself, trust your inner wisdom and allow nature to do its thing.

 But why bother to experience birth?
 Why not feel as little of labor as possible?
 We hear a great deal about the pain of childbirth but very little about the joy and pleasure of experiencing contractions, bearing down as your baby pushes into the world and feeling in harmony with the rhythms of your body as it does the incredible work of birth.
 Women who are able to labor and give birth while relaxed and confident, and with loving support, are able to tap into their inner strength and endure.
 The pain that is a natural part of childbirth becomes manageable.
 Experiencing labor and childbirth, rather than shutting them out, allows you to feel joy intermingling with pain and then delight in your incredible accomplishment.
 You will be forever changed!

 When a woman gives birth, surrounded by family and friends who believe that birth will happen naturally, she is aware on an intuitive level of her ability to give birth.
 She instinctively responds to each contraction, finding comfort by rocking, walking and moaning.
 The support and encouragement she receives enhance her confidence.